Z-Yivon/project/project18/README.md

-## Project: send a tx on Bitcoin testnet, and parse the tx data down to every bit, better write script yourself
+# Project18: send a tx on Bitcoin testnet, and parse the tx data down to every bit, better write script yourself

 ### 项目说明